Trek to Timm's Hill

 Timmís Hill is in no danger of becoming another Dells.
 But to a certain kind of tourist, itíll still be a high point.

-Trip Tips: Timmís Hill National Trail
+Trip Tips: Timmís Hill National Trail in northern Wisconsin

-Accommodations: High Point Village, across Bass Lake from the state's high point, rents five attractive chalet cabins with loft and full kitchen.
+Accommodations: High Point Village, across Bass Lake from the state's high point, rents four attractive chalet cabins with loft and full kitchen.
 There's a coffee shop on the premises that sells pastries, soup and panini.

 Its helpful owners, Lyle and Kathy Blomberg, are active in trail development,